davide-giacomini/omnidirectional-robot-odometry/README.md

 ## Project Description

-In this project we were required to read from a bag file some information and calculate the odometry and other parameters of an omnidirectional robot.
+In this project I was required to read from a bag file some information and calculate the odometry and other parameters of an omnidirectional robot.
 A semple is illustrated below.

 <p align="left">
     <img src="assets/images/robot-model.png" style="height:200px;"/>
 </p>

-We were given:
+I was given:
 - Wheels encoder state:
     - RPM (noisy)
     - Ticks (more accurate)